jG-codeR13/Devops/README.md

 Note: In this demonstration, the replica size is increased from 1 to 10.
 To test it modify the 'deployment.yaml'.

 <h1>Summary</h1>
 Congratulations!
-You’ve successfully set up a continuous integration environment using Jenkins, Slack, and GitHub.
-Integrating GitHub with Jenkins automates deployment, testing, and ensures your projects are always up to date.
+By the end of the project, we can successfully set up a continuous integration environment using Jenkins, Slack, and GitHub.
+Integrating GitHub with Jenkins automates deployment, testing, and ensures our projects are always up to date.